kMongru/react-native-field-collection-tool/README.md

 - location text entry needs seperation logic
 - need to scale images on summary in accordance with screen size
 - redesign the information popup
+- change crop name in summary, refer to state object naming

 //Next Steps